kelsonSS/Getting-and-Cleaning-Data/codebook.md

 #Code Book

-This is the code book that accompanies the Tidy Txt Data Set
+This is the code book that accompanies the Tidy Data.txt Set

 ##Data Aquisition: